tadast/enoughemail-web/README.md

 - [~] Landing site with value proposition
 - [x] Encrypt the google credentials
 - [x] Flow from new user to org
+- [x] Test Google credentials/admin button
+- [~] Page/video for Google setup instructions
+- [x] Prevent blocking own domain
+- [x] Prevent blocking common domains like gmail.com
+- [x] Add block rules to our database so that filters can be recreated
+- [x] Deploy
+- [x] Decide and buy a domain
 - [ ] Set up inbound email in prod
 - [ ] Access control to manage orgs and rules, how do we know who's an admin?
 Try admin@domain, if not available, ask who's an admin?
-- [ ] Test Google credentials/admin button
 - [ ] Roles, adding others to the org
 - [ ] Add labels to filtered emails?
-- [ ] Page/video for Google setup instructions
 - [ ] Implement rule deletion in the UI
-- [x] Prevent blocking own domain
-- [x] Prevent blocking common domains like gmail.com
-- [x] Add block rules to our database so that filters can be recreated
-- [x] Deploy
-- [x] Decide and buy a domain

 ## 2nd client
 - [ ] when removing rules from UI, allow grace period i.e. mark for removal -> undo